John Selby (died 1595): Career

 There were several branches of the Selby family in Northumberland.

 His home was Twizell Castle in Northumbria.
 He was Gentleman Porter of Berwick-upon-Tweed, a town on the border between England and Scotland, and depute-warden of the East March.

 Selby was a depute to the border warden Lord Grey.
 In October 1562 he offended Lord Home who complained to the English ambassador in Edinburgh, Thomas Randolph.

 In November 1581 Selby sent Thomas Fowler and the Earl of Leicester news of Scottish politics from Berwick.
 Selby asked Fowler, who was then living in Aldersgate Street in London, to pass his compliments to Roger Aston, an English courtier of James VI of Scotland.
-Around this time, Fowler was mentioned in letters of Mary, Queen of Scots, sent to the French ambassador Michel de Castelnau which were encoded in cipher.

-He was knighted in 1582.
+Selby was knighted in 1582.
 He wrote to Francis Walsingham with Scottish news on 5 May 1588 including the arrival of Lord Maxwell at Dundee, who passed into the country in disguise with "a plaid about him, like a wayfaring man".

 In September 1589 the English ambassador in Edinburgh William Ashby asked him to send food for the welcoming party for Anne of Denmark, the new queen of Scotland.
 He replied that there were no fallow deer or pheasants in his wardenry, only beef and mutton no better than that available in Scotland.
+In June 1590, Selby as master porter welcomed the Scottish diplomats John Skene and William Stewart to Berwick.
+They were travelling to London and then to Denmark.